 New Jersey continues to set new industry records, and the mobile portion of the industry has been leading the way.
 There are also retail betting options in the state, but bettors have plenty of sportsbook apps to choose from.

-Some of the biggest names in the industry have launched in New Jersey already, and several more are still expected to launch in 2021.
-New Jersey wanted to launch sports betting to bring in additional revenue, and the state has hit its mark.
+Most of the biggest names in the online sportsbook industry are available in New Jersey.
+State officials wanted to launch sports betting to bring in additional revenue, and the state has hit its mark.
+Another goal was to generate revenue for Atlantic City.

-The History behind Legal Sports Betting in New Jersey
+The History Behind Legal New Jersey Sports Betting

 New Jersey began exploring the possibility of legalizing sports betting in 2009, but it would take a long legal battle before things would take shape.
 New Jersey Governor Chris Christie sued the NCAA, NBA, NHL, MLB, and NFL after the state was not allowed to legalize the industry at that time.